Cat lying in the dark with her eyes closed

 Conclusion

 It is worth considering that cats do not need bright light to get to a litter box.
-Still, the cats should be provided a certain amount of light in the room to ensure they feel secure when getting there.
+Still, cats should be provided with a certain amount of light in the room to ensure they feel secure when getting there.

-Another tip to follow when placing your cat’s litter box is to provide moderate lighting, such as a night light or a lamp near it, so the cat feels comfortable using it.
+Another tip to follow when placing your cat’s litter box is to provide moderate lighting, such as a nightlight or a lamp near it, so the cat feels comfortable using it.

-Overall, providing your cat with bright light and a clean litter box will make you happy while your home will not have unpleasant odors.
-Let us know your thoughts on cats needing light to use the litter box at night!
+Let us know your thoughts on whether cats need light to use the litter box at night!

 Until next time, Meow-Meow!